swiftlang/swift-evolution/proposals/nnnn-safe-shared-contiguous-storage.md

 // but with a different base address whose offset is not an even
 // multiple of `MemoryLayout<T>.stride`.

-span2[idx] // unaligned load, what happens?
+span2[idx] // misaligned load, what happens?
 ```

-If `T` is `BitwiseCopyable`, then the unaligned load is not undefined behavior, but the value that is loaded is garbage.
+If `T` is `BitwiseCopyable`, then the misaligned load is not undefined behavior, but the value that is loaded is garbage.
 Whether the program is well-behaved going forwards depends on whether it is resilient to getting garbage values.

-If `T` is not `BitwiseCopyable`, then the unaligned load may introduce undefined behavior.
+If `T` is not `BitwiseCopyable`, then the misaligned load may introduce undefined behavior.
 No matter how well-written the rest of the program is, it has a critical safety and security flaw.

 When the reused allocation happens to be stride-aligned, there is no undefined behavior from undefined loads, nor are there "garbage" values in the strictest sense, but it is still reflective of a programming bug.
 The program may be interacting with an unexpected value.